stretchr/signature/README.md

 ## Settings

 The `signature` package provides some settings to allow you to use non-default field names in your code.
+Remember that the client needs to use the same fields in order for the security hashes to match.

     // PrivateKeyKey is the key (URL field) for the private key. signature.PrivateKeyKey string = "~private"